kat-ash59/kat-ash59/README.md

 - 💞️ I’m looking to collaborate on ??? how to get all the yarn lol
 - 📫 How to reach me email is best- kkasmieh@hotmail.com (yes I am that old lol)
 - 😄 Pronouns: she / her
-- ⚡ Fun fact: I knit and spin.
+- ⚡ Fun fact: I knit and spin (no not that silly bicycle thing).

 <!---
 kat-ash59/kat-ash59 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.